aws/copilot-cli/site/content/docs/commands/task-run.md

   --default                        Optional.
 Run tasks in default cluster and default subnets.
                                    Cannot be specified with 'app', 'env' or 'subnets'.
-  --dockerfile string              Path to the Dockerfile. (default "Dockerfile") --env string                     Optional.
+  --dockerfile string              Path to the Dockerfile. (default "Dockerfile") --entrypoint string              Optional.
+The entrypoint that is passed to "docker run" to override the default entrypoint.
+  --env string                     Optional.
 Name of the environment.
                                    Cannot be specified with 'default', 'subnets' or 'security-groups' --env-vars stringToString        Optional.
 Environment variables specified by key=value separated with commas. (default [])